 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.” – Benjamin Franklin

 Are you tired of attending conferences where the focus seems to be selling you something?

-Unlike so many commercially-driven farm meetings, the 2023 Farm Futures Business summit, to be held Jan.
-19-20 in Iowa City, Iowa, will focus on learning and education.
-You’ll learn how to run your business in a more profitable way, despite uncertain economic times.
+Unlike so many commercially-driven farm meetings, the 2019 Farm Futures Business summit, to be held Jan.
+24-25 in Coralville, Iowa, will focus on what it does best: educate.
+You’ll get an education on how to run your business in a more profitable way, despite these uncertain economic times.